vk-cs/docs-public/docs/en/computing/iaas/service-management/vm/vm-create/vm-create.md

-In Cloud Servers, you can create virtual machines through your personal account, OpenStack CLI or Terraform.
+In Cloud Servers, you can create virtual machines through your management console, OpenStack CLI or Terraform.
 To create a VM using Terraform, use the [VM creation instructions](/en/tools-for-using-services/terraform/how-to-guides/iaas/create) in the Terraform section.

 ## Before starting work